-This easy Acorn Squash Pie recipe yields a delicious pumpkin pie alternative that’s perfect for Thanksgiving dinner.
+This easy Acorn Squash Pie recipe is a delicious pumpkin pie alternative that’s perfect for Thanksgiving dinner.
 It’s also a great recipe for anytime you have extra squash lying around, and you’re tired of making savory dishes.
 It’s so good!

 Beginning with our super-flaky homemade pie crust, we add just the right amount of seasonal spices to create a smooth, creamy, complex acorn squash pie puree.
 When baked together, the result is a rich, decadent acorn squash pie with perfectly golden crust and made-from-scratch filling that will have your relatives asking for the recipe.
 (Luckily, we’ve provided that below.)

 Fortunately, acorn squash is rich in Thiamine (Vitamin B1), Pyridoxine (Vitamin B6), and Folate (Vitamin B9).
 There are tons of other delicious dessert recipes out there, but why not choose one that does double duty?
 (That’s the theme of our Mood Recipe column– check it out!)

 Our easy Acorn Squash Pie recipe follows, below.
 Enjoy it.
-Happy Thanksgiving!
+And Happy Thanksgiving!

 Easy Acorn Squash Pie